anpwu/Awesome-Causal-LLM/README.md

-# A Simple Review on Large Language Model with Causality
+# Large Language Model with Causality

 This repository lists papers on large language model with causality.